austinhuang0131/Intruder-Killer/README.md

 # Intruder Killer (formerly called DSHbot)
 This bot is used to detect intruders listed by Discord Server Hub and prevent raids as many as possible.
-[Click here to get the bot.](https://discordapp.com/oauth2/authorize?client_id=186507386981318657&scope=bot&permissions=268435469) The 4 permissions are definitely required.
+[Click here to accept the agreement](http://austinhuang0131.github.io/Intruder-Killer/agreement.html) in order to add her into your server.
+The 4 permissions are definitely required.
 BTW, the bot is female.

 ## Features
 * Detects intruders joining your server!